pal/super-simple-quotes/readme.txt

 Super Simple Quotes is a very simple plugin to manage quotes and display a random quote using Ajax or not.
 You may specify the time each quote should be displayed and if Javascript-based refreshing should be enabled or not.

-Have fun and [http://github.com/subtree/super-simple-quotes][fork me at github] if you want to improve this plugin!
+Have fun and feel very welcome to submit patches/ideas/bugs if you want to improve this plugin!

 == Installation ==